-Welcome to the Wheel of Ka, a new podcast mini-series from the Midnight Myth.
+Welcome to the Wheel of Ka, the Dark Tower podcast mini-series from the Midnight Myth.

 Hosts Derek Jones and Steve Gudelunas explore Stephen King’s seven (or eight) book series The Dark Tower.
 What is it about King’s dystopian-spaghetti-western-multi-verse-fantasy epic that captures the imagination of so many dedicated fans— say thank ya! say true!?
 We’ll go book by book, discussing the narrative virtues and language styles of each verse in the epic.
 From the meta-textual to the metaphysical, we’ll examine each book in the series as a unique piece of fiction and as another artifact of the perplexing, winding adventure of Roland Deschain of Gilead and his Ka-Tet’s quest for the Tower.
 A new installment each month—watch the Midnight Myth Podcast feed for new episodes: Apple Podcasts, Spotify, or your favorite listening app.

 We invite and encourage our listeners to read along with us on the path of the beam, if it please ya.